-My father was given the opportunity of a free college education and used it to rise from some of the toughest neighborhoods in the South Bronx.
+My father was given the opportunity of a free college education at Baruch College and used it to rise from some of the toughest neighborhoods in the South Bronx.
 He appreciated the ability to raise his family in the middle-class environment of the suburbs and made a point of donating to his public college throughout his life.
 “They helped me become who I am,” he would tell me in a very proud voice.

 I am also appreciative of my public school background.
 As a member of the “baby bust” generation, my schools faced budgeting difficulties that came with a suddenly dwindling school-age population.
 Programs that were available to my older peers were cut but I still had access to enough AP and other college-level classes to skip almost a full year of college.
 Music and art were considered part of a well-rounded education as they encourage the creative thinking needed to be successful in business.
 Administrators were smart enough to recognize the upcoming computer revolution and found the funds to equip our schools with their first computer labs.
 This encouraged me to teach myself to code, study computer science in college and later take on the project of transferring an entire business from a manual based system to one that ran more efficiently with computers.